-Founded by John Mowat, Paul Morel and Tanya Scott-Wilson, Oddbodies was originally set up in order to create original new work for theatre.
-Since then we have added film production, animation and Visual Arts projects to our portfolio…
+Oddbodies was founded by John Mowat, Paul Morel and Tanya Scott-Wilson to create original new work for theatre, film and visual arts.

-After a foundation in art and design, Paul Morel worked extensively as a musician in the UK and USA before training as an actor .
-He worked with numerous theatre companies before forming Oddbodies, and has co-devised and performed in all of the Company’s theatre work to date.
+After a foundation in art and design, Paul worked extensively as a musician in the UK and USA before training as an actor.
+He worked with numerous theatre companies before forming Oddbodies.
+He has co-devised and performed in all of the Company’s theatre work to date.

 Specialising in the Michael Chekhov Technique, Paul has also worked as a regular workshop leader and director for numerous Drama Colleges around the UK.
-He has produced adaptations of Moliere’s Loves the Best Doctor, Aristophanes’ The Birds, Farquard’s Beaux Strategem and Bukowski’s Scenes From A Buried Life.
+Productions include Moliere’s Loves the Best Doctor, Aristophanes’ The Birds, Farquard’s Beaux Strategem and Bukowski’s Scenes From A Buried Life.
 He has also created a number of devised works, including an adaptation of Lear for the Auch Contemporary Circus Festival in France and a Tempest for the People’s Company, Theatre Royal, Plymouth.

-As an actor, Paul has appeared in numerous independent films that have screened in festivals around the world.
-For Oddbodies, he also wrote and directed the award-winning Mrs Lustleigh’s Fancies , The Nature of Angrove, and A Penny For Them.
+As an actor, Paul has appeared in numerous independent films that have screened at international film festivals.
+For Oddbodies, he wrote and directed the award-winning Mrs Lustleigh’s Fancies , The Nature of Angrove, and A Penny For Them.

 Tanya Scott-Wilson (Morel) trained as an actor and has performed with a number of companies with whom she has toured all over the UK, USA, Canada and Europe.
 She has worked on independent film and TV productions both in front of and behind the camera.